 man's so-called stable structures being tested (as in shaken) and crumbling in failure.
 This should not surprise us,

-that those things which cannot be shaken may remain (Hebrews 12:27).
+those things which cannot be shaken may remain (Hebrews 12:27).
 Why?
-Because we receive a kingdom
+Because we receive a kingdom which

-which cannot be shaken !
-This kingdom is none other than the Kingdom of our Lord and of His Christ (Revelation
+cannot be shaken!
+This kingdom is none other than the kingdom of our Lord and of His Christ (Revelation 11:15)

 This is the kingdom of which I have been called to testify.
 This is not a present reality; it is a coming reality.
 Those

-that God truly loves the world.
-God plans to restore all things ( ta panta ) back to Himself through His Son.
+God truly loves the world.
+God plans to reconcile all things ( ta panta ) back to Himself through His Son.

 Prior to 1945, the world, especially Europe, was greatly tested during the two major wars, but after 1945, great

-the turn of the 21 st century, it has become obvious that another dramatic shift in the stable structures has taken
+turn of the 21 st century, it has become obvious that another dramatic shift in the stable structures has taken place,

-place, as if their very foundations are cracking and crumbling because they were built on sand.
-Man's world is
+as if their very foundations are cracking and crumbling because they were built on sand.
+Man's world is broken!
+The

-broken!
-The kingdom of this world is a huge sand castle that the Stone Kingdom is going to crush like chaff from
+kingdom of this world is a huge sand castle that the stone kingdom is going to crush like chaff from the summer

-the summer threshing floors until not a trace of it is found.
-In that glorious day, the Kingdom of God's Son will fill
+threshing floors until not a trace of it is found.
+In that glorious day, the kingdom of God's Son will fill the whole earth

-If man's structures can be shaken, then they are the created things that will not remain when the Kingdom of
+If man's structures can be shaken, then they are the created things that will not remain when the kingdom of Christ,

-Christ, which is a kingdom of righteousness, justice, and peace, takes root among the nations.
-The good news is
+which is a kingdom of righteousness, justice, and peace, takes root among the nations.
+The good news is that the

-that the crumbling of structures is a sign that the unshakeable Kingdom of God's Son is coming.
-We are in the very
+crumbling of structures is a sign that the unshakeable kingdom of God's Son is coming.
+We are in the very last days